The Function of the Second Postulate in Special Relativity: Introduction

-\begin{quote} Relativity .... is not a branch of electromagnetism and the subject can be developed without any reference whatever to light.\citep[p.
-119]{mermin} \end{quote}

-A.M.
-Srivastava (1981) sums up the situation before beginning his own derivation of the Lorentz transformations by stating that:

-\begin{quote} It has been pointed out by many authors that the postulate of the constancy of the speed of light is not necessary for arriving at the space-time transformations in special relativity \citep[p.
-504]{srivas} \end{quote}
+From as early as 1910 with \citet{ignatowski1,ignatowski2}, and \citet{frank}, many researchers questioned the necessity of the second postulate \citep[e.g.,][ among others]{weinstock,mitvalsky,levy-leblond,srivas,mermin,schwartz,sen,pal}.
+They claimed that, up to an empirically determinable universal constant, the coordinate transformations of special relativity can be derived without using any information about light, and notably without any postulate about the invariance of its speed.

+The form of the coordinate transformations between two inertial frames of reference $S$ and $S'$, turns out to be severely restricted by the following three postulates:

+P1.
+Homogeneity of space and time: The laws of physics are invariant under a translation of the origin of coordinates of space and time.

+P2.
+Isotropy of space: The laws of physics are invariant under rotations of the axes in which they are described.

+P3.
+Principle of relativity: The laws of physics are invariant under a transformation between two reference frames in uniform relative motion.\footnote{Strictly speaking, one should add to these postulates the law of inertia (Newton's first law).
+However, to obtain this from the principle of relativity one must merely assume that a body at rest remains at rest if it is an isolated body (under no external influence).
+This is usually taken to be a basic principle of sufficient cause and is thus seldom listed as a separate assumption.
+The principle of relativity then implies that an isolated body in uniform motion must also persist in this state, since a body at rest in $S$ appears to a moving observer $S'$ to be in uniform motion.}

-What these various authors actually derive are ``generalized Lorentz transformations'', i.e., the coordinate transformations obtained from the spacetime symmetries and the principle of relativity alone.
-These are \citep[see the derivation in e.g.,][]{drory}:
+From postulates P1-P3 alone, one can then derive what I shall term ``generalized Lorentz transformations'', to distinguish them from the standard Lorentz transformations, which contain the speed of light.
+These are \citep[for the derivation see, e.g.,][]{levy-leblond,drory}:

-Here, $x', t'$ refer to the coordinates of some event observed by an observer S'.
-This observer moves at a constant velocity $v$ with respect to a second observer S, who ascribes to the same event the coordinates $x, t$.
+As usual, $x', t'$ refer to the coordinates of some event observed by an observer $S'$. $S'$ moves at a constant velocity $v$ with respect to a second observer $S$, who ascribes to the same event the coordinates $x, t$.
+The parameter $k$ is a universal constant, such that $k=0$ corresponds to the Galilean transformations.

-From these we obtain immediately the rule for the addition of velocities:
+From these we obtain immediately the rule of addition of velocities:

-which describes the velocity $u'$ measured by S' for a body that moves at a velocity $u$ in the $x$-direction, with respect to S.
+Here $u$ is the velocity of a body moving in the $x$-direction, as measured by $S$. $w$ is the same body's velocity in the frame $S'$.

+It is hardly obvious that the relativity principle and the space-time symmetries by themselves restrict the possible coordinate transformations to just two types: Galilean and Lorentz-like. \citet{pal} justly stressed this point in his own derivation.
+These transformations are thus of great interest but their significance is not entirely clear.
+An early critic was \citet[p.11]{pauli} who wrote (alas without detailing his argument) that although one could derive the form of the transformations Eqs.(\ref{final}), the same was not true of their physical content.